 Spirituality and the Arts Special Interest Group (SASIG)

-| In recent years there has been a growing interest in the intersection of the arts and spirituality.
-This special interest group will meet to discuss this intersection in a variety of forms and mediums such as visual art, music, film, dance, digital, interactive, poetry, time-based and performative art forms.
-This will include the personal, social and cultural, encompassing both the religious and the spiritual-but-not-religious context. |
+| In recent years there has been growing interest in the intersection of the arts and spirituality.
+This special interest group meets to discuss this intersection in a variety of forms and mediums such as visual art, music, film, dance, digital, interactive, poetry, time-based and performative art forms.
+This includes the personal, social and cultural, encompassing both the religious and the spiritual-but-not-religious (SBNR) context. |

-Our approach aims to be interdisciplinary, so we will explore the juncture of the arts and spirituality through the lenses of consciousness studies, spirituality studies, religious studies, theology, psychology, neuroscience, anthropology, sociology, health/wellbeing, philosophy, art, aesthetics and literary theories, musicology; and through the lens of different agents: artists, curators, therapists, academics and independent scholars, general public, popular initiatives, etc.
+Our approach aims to be interdisciplinary, so we explore the juncture of the arts and spirituality through the lenses of consciousness studies, spirituality studies, religious studies, theology, psychology, neuroscience, anthropology, sociology, health/wellbeing, philosophy, art, aesthetics and literary theories, musicology; and through the lenses of different agents: artists, curators, therapists, academics and independent scholars, general public, popular initiatives, etc.

-Aims of the SASIG:
+The Aims of the SASIG are to:

 To become involved in the SASIG, please register for our next event.